awslabs/data-on-eks/website/docs/blueprints/data-analytics/spark-operator-yunikorn.md

 export DOEKS_HOME=$(pwd)
 ```

+If DOEKS_HOME is ever unset, you can always set it manually using `export
+DATA_ON_EKS=$(pwd)` from your data-on-eks directory.

-Navigate into one of the example directories and run `install.sh` script
+Navigate into one of the example directories and run `install.sh` script.

 ```bash
 cd ${DOEKS_HOME}/analytics/terraform/spark-k8s-operator